TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

   	srcset=""
   	src=""
   	alt="Wired Magazine">
-  <figcaption><a href="https://www.wired.com/2016/01/facebook-zuckerberg-internet-org/" target="_blank">"To Give people the power to build community and bring the world closer together."
+  <figcaption><a href="https://www.wired.com/2016/01/facebook-zuckerberg-internet-org/" target="_blank">"To Give people the power to build community and bring the world closer together.- Facebook Mission Statement"
 </a>
 </figcaption>
 </figure>